opea-project/GenAIExamples/comps/finetuning/README.md

 # list checkpoints of a finetuning job
 curl http://${your_ip}:8015/v1/finetune/list_checkpoints -X POST -H "Content-Type: application/json" -d '{"fine_tuning_job_id": ${fine_tuning_job_id}}'
 ```

+### 3.4 Leverage fine-tuned model

+After fine-tuning job is done, fine-tuned model can be chosen from listed checkpoints, then the fine-tuned model can be used in other microservices.
+For example, fine-tuned reranking model can be used in [reranks](../reranks/README.md) microservice by assign its path to the environment variable `RERANK_MODEL_ID`, fine-tuned embedding model can be used in [embeddings](../embeddings/README.md) microservice by assign its path to the environment variable `model`, LLMs after instruction tuning can be used in [llms](../llms/README.md) microservice by assign its path to the environment variable `your_hf_llm_model`.

 ## 🚀4.
 Descriptions for Finetuning parameters